-The webinars will describe and discuss multi agency approaches to tackling modern slavery and human trafficking through a public health lens of policy, practice, prevention, protection and partnerships.
-Delegates will hear from a range of experts and agencies and have opportunities to ask questions.
+The webinars described and discussed multi agency approaches to tackling modern slavery and human trafficking through a public health lens of policy, practice, prevention, protection and partnerships.
+Delegates heard from a range of experts and agencies and there also opportunities to ask questions.

 Monday 14th Oct: Introduction to modern slavery and spotting the signs.